Fialex1212/fastapi-react-todo/README.md

 # React&Django Todo App

 ## Description
 A simple Todo application using **React on Vite** and **Fastapi** for todo-app.
-It allows you to add, edit, and delete to, as well as mark them as completed.
+It allows you to add, edit, and delete tasks, as well as mark them as completed.

 ## **Features**
 - Adding new tasks.